axoflow/axosyslog-core-docs/content/shared/chunk/option-source-ip.md

 | Type:    | string  |
 | Default: | 0.0.0.0 |

 *Description:* The IP address to bind to.
-By default, {{% productparam "abbrev" %}} listens on every available interface.
+By default, {{% param "product.abbrev" %}} listens on every available interface.
 Note that this is not the address where messages are accepted from.

-If you specify a multicast bind address and use the **udp** transport, {{% productparam "abbrev" %}} automatically joins the necessary multicast group.
+If you specify a multicast bind address and use the **udp** transport, {{% param "product.abbrev" %}} automatically joins the necessary multicast group.
 TCP does not support multicasting.